dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 description = "Engineering to the test - especially your own test - can be deluding"
 +++

-[flent](https://flent.org) has been the test tool of choice for the core researchers in the [bufferbloat](/tags/bufferbloat) effort.
+[flent](https://flent.org) has been the test tool of choice for several core researchers in the [bufferbloat](/tags/bufferbloat) effort.

 With it - in a matter of minutes you can replicate any network test "out there"